-- 1. Identify whether the Sequential Test is required.
-It is not needed for minor development or change of use (except for a change of use to a caravan, camping or chalet site, or to a mobile home or park home site), development sites which have been allocated through the Local Plan or for sites in Flood Zone 1 at low risk from flooding from other sources as shown by the maps in this SFRA and set by criteria set out in section 5.3.1. - 2.
+- Identify whether the Sequential Test is required.
+It is not needed for minor development or change of use (except for a change of use to a caravan, camping or chalet site, or to a mobile home or park home site), development sites which have been allocated through the Local Plan or for sites in areas at low flood risk as shown by the maps in this SFRA and set by criteria set out in section 5.3.1. - 2.
 If the Sequential Test is required, the LPA should agree the area of search with the applicant.
 This should be guided by the requirement for the proposed development in a particular area. - 3.
-Determine whether there are any other 'reasonably available' sites within Flood Zone 1 and away from other sources of flood risk, or whether the sequential approach can be used to move all of the development within the site boundary to Flood Zone 1 and away from other sources of flood risk. - 4.
+Determine whether there are any other 'reasonably available' sites within areas at low flood risk, or whether the sequential approach can be used to move all of the development within the site boundary away from area of higher flood risk. - 4.
 If there are found to be other reasonably available sites at a lower risk of flooding, then the development has failed the Sequential Test and planning permission should be refused.
-If there are no other reasonably available sites, then the development can be deemed as passing the Sequential Test and the Exception Test may be required as set out in Table 3 of the PPG.
+If there are no other reasonably available sites, then the development can be deemed as passing the Sequential Test and the Exception Test may be required as set out in Table 2 of the PPG.

 The Council does not require the Sequential Test to be applied for minor development, changes of use or development sites which have been allocated through the Local Plan.
-However, applications for these development types should still meet all requirements for site-specific flood risk assessments, including consideration to Local Plan policies on flood risk, the West Berkshire SuDS SPD, and the requirements of the LFRMS.
+However, applications for these development types should still meet all requirements for site-specific flood risk assessments, including consideration to the latest NPPF and PPG, Local Plan policies on flood risk, the West Berkshire SuDS SPD, and the requirements of the LFRMS.